Sahsen Ventures

 Venture Round in 2018

-PVP Biologics, Inc. is a biotechnology company based in San Diego, California, focused on developing therapeutic products specifically for celiac disease.
-Founded in 2015, the company is working on an oral enzyme designed to break down gluten's immuno-reactive components in the stomach.
-This therapeutic approach aims to alleviate the painful symptoms and intestinal damage that occur from accidental gluten ingestion, thereby improving the quality of life for individuals living with celiac disease.
-As of early 2020, PVP Biologics operates as a subsidiary of Takeda Pharmaceutical Company Limited, reflecting its commitment to advancing innovative solutions in the field of gastrointestinal health.
+PVP Biologics, Inc. is a biotechnology company based in San Diego, California, focused on developing innovative therapeutic products for celiac disease.
+Established in 2015, the company specializes in creating an oral enzyme designed to break down immuno-reactive components of gluten in the stomach.
+This approach aims to alleviate the painful symptoms and intestinal damage caused by accidental gluten ingestion in individuals with celiac disease.
+By advancing this product candidate, PVP Biologics seeks to significantly reduce the burden of living with this condition and improve the quality of life for those affected.
+As of early 2020, PVP Biologics operates as a subsidiary of Takeda Pharmaceutical Company Limited.

 TwinStrand Biosciences